Mercedes 60hp

-The Mercedes Simplex 60 hp was an automobile manufactured by Daimler Motoren Gesellschaft in 1903 and 1904.
+The Mercedes Simplex 60 hp was an automobile manufactured by Daimler Motoren Gesellschaft in 1903 and 1904, part of the series of Mercedes Simplex with more comfortable, simplified operation, aimed at customers who preferred to drive rather than being passengers.

-Its predecessor was the Mercedes 35hp which had been the fastest production car in the world.
+Its predecessor were the Mercedes 35hp racers which in 1900 were ordered by Emil Jellinek.
+It was the fastest production car in the world, winning races and gaining fame to the name Mercédès which Jellinek took from his daughter, and in 1903 adopted for himself, just like Daimler for its products.

 Unlike the 35 hp though, this wasn't a racing car and became Mercedes' top of the range model.
 It had a low pressed steel chassis and a cast-alloy 9.3L engine, giving a top speed of 68 mi/h.
 The car came with two or four passenger bodywork.
 Of the 102 chassis produced, only four still exist today.